 In 2017, Michael was selected as a Fellow of the Litigation Counsel of America (LCA), which is a trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
 Fellowship in the LCA is highly selective and by invitation only.
 Fellows are selected based upon excellence and accomplishment in litigation, both at the trial and appellate levels, and superior ethical reputation.

 Michael was recognized in 2015 by the Akron Regional Chamber of Commerce and Ohio Governor John Kasich as a “30 for the Future Award” recipient.

 When he is not protecting the rights of injured persons in the courtroom, Michael writes and lectures about timely legal issues and regularly volunteers his time with community-based organizations.
 He served as a Representative at Large for the Ohio Association for Justice (“OAJ”) from 2013-2016 and is currently a member of its Legislative Committee.
 Michael also serves as the Vice-President and Chair of various committees for the National Alliance on Mental Illness – Summit County.

 Education and Certification

-Michael is a certified motorcycle instructor for Motorcycle Ohio (a division of the Ohio Department of Public Safety) and a Patroller/Outdoor Emergency Care Technician for the BM/BW/AV Ski Patrol.
+Michael is also a certified motorcycle instructor for Motorcycle Ohio (a division of the Ohio Department of Public Safety).

 Michael is licensed to practice law in all Ohio State courts and the U.S. District Courts for the Northern and Southern Districts of Ohio.
 He attended Kent State University, where he earned his B.A. degree in journalism with a minor in political science.